 Yes, you are required to work in the same field that benefits the national interest of the country.
 If you change areas, you risk having your I-485 denied if it’s still under process.

-I Am Self-Employed, Do I Need an NIW?
+I am self-employed.
+Do I need an NIW?

 How do I prove that I am in a position to advance the endeavor?

-The USCIS wants to know that you not only have an endeavor that will benefit the nation, but also that you have the potential to make it succeed.
+The USCIS wants to know that you not only have an endeavor that will benefit the nation, but also that you have strong potential to make it succeed.
 It is important to note that you do not have to prove that your endeavor will succeed, only that you are capable of success.

 There is a variety of evidence that can be used to support your ability to advance the endeavor.
 You could demonstrate that you’ve acquired an appropriate specialized degree in the field of your endeavor.
 You could also show that you have had success in the past in a similar endeavor or that you have made substantial progress in your proposed endeavor.